creativecommons/sre-salt-prime/docs/Host_Classification.md

 less flexible:
 - They are configured at server run time (`salt-master` must be restarted to apply changes)
-- They do not allow a least specific to most specific configuration path
+- They do not allow a least-specific to most-specific configuration path

 [nodegroups]: https://docs.saltstack.com/en/latest/topics/targeting/nodegroups.html